 How old is this race?

-The marathon and ultra will celebrate their 20th Anniversary year this year while the half marathon will celebrate its 10th year, the Sunday half marathon its 5th year.
+The marathon and ultra will celebrate their 25th years while the half marathon will celebrate its 15th year, the Sunday half marathon is in its 10th and the Sunday 50K is in its 5th year.

 What are the starting times?